NEW IN BAGSShop now

 Taking their name from the game of polo, chukka boots are a low-ankle boot, usually crafted from three pieces of suede leather.
 If you see yourself going down Casual Avenue, pick a pair in brown or navy – ideal for teaming up with medium and dark shades of indigo denim.
 Those of you more inclined towards the smarter route, then black, naturally.
 If you’re struggling for style inspo on how to wear chukka boots, pair yours with rolled-up chinos or jeans, and a light Oxford shirt.
 For an even more casual style, try a desert boot; this is a type of chukka characterised by a crepe rubber sole that lends itself to off-duty dressing.

-An unmistakeable shoe style, brogues hail from north of the English border (by which we mean Scotland) and are distinctive due to their punched and stitched surface.
-The punctures were originally designed to allow water to drain from the shoe as they were meant for the great outdoors; they also (more importantly) have the power to give a rustic dapperness to any outfit, even if the wearer is a die-hard city-slicker.
-Brogues work as an office shoe in a smooth or pebble grain leather or as a go-to summer shoe if you opt for a pair with contrast panels or coloured suede.
+An unmistakeable shoe style, brogues hail from Scotland and are distinctive due to their punched and stitched surface.
+The punctures were originally designed to allow water to drain from the shoe as they were meant for the great outdoors; they also have the power to give a rustic dapperness to any outfit, even if the wearer is a die-hard city-slicker.
+Brogues work as an office shoe in a smooth or pebble grain leather or as a go-to summer shoe if you opt for a pair in coloured suede.

 If you want even more easy-going, let us introduce you to the moccasin.
 Another style with the slip-on design, you might also know them as driving shoes, but this is a specific type of if they feature rubber-grommet soles.
 Moccasins aren’t intended for long walks or nightclub jaunts, but are champs of coffee date casual and impromptu lunches.
 There’s no going wrong with a navy or black hero pair, or go against the grain with a rich-coloured suede.